color-tv/android-SampleApp/README.md

 * Added your app in the My Applications section of the Color Dashboard.
 You need to do this so that you can get your App ID that you'll be adding to your app with our SDK.

-* Make sure your Android Studio version is up to date and that your application is targeting `minSdkVersion:21`
+* Make sure your Android Studio version is up to date and that your application is targeting `minSdkVersion:14`

+>**NOTE**
+>
+>    Our SDK supports Android versions 21+, but for convenience in maintaining one app for multiple platforms we've lowered the `minSdkVersion` to 14.
+ColorTv SDK will not be initialized however on versions below 21.

 ##Adding Android TV/Fire TV SDK